 Here is the proposal for this issue.
 We shall decided whether to do it and how to do it if we decide to do it.
 And even though the FFS text in the WA only says SDM scheme, the same design shall be applied to SFN scheme too if we can settle down on some solution.
 That is why in the proposal, I use STxMP SDM/SFN, instead of SDM only.

-Proposal 1.3: For whether/how to enable that the total number of used PUSCH antenna ports for the STxMP SDM/SFN and sTRP is the same, consider and down-select the following options:
+Proposal 1.3: For whether/how to enable that the maximal total number of used PUSCH antenna ports for the STxMP SDM/SFN and sTRP is the same, down-select Option1 from the following options:

 Option 1: Support enhancement to enable this case and down-select one from the following alternative solutions: